chip-8/extensions/README.md

 ### A note on modern implementations

-The only CHIP-8 extensions in active use today (beyond basic CHIP-8) are Super-CHIP 1.1 and the relative newcomer XO-CHIP.
+The only CHIP-8 extensions in active use today (beyond basic CHIP-8) are SUPER-CHIP 1.1 and the relative newcomer XO-CHIP.

-When Super-CHIP for the HP48 calculators revived CHIP-8 in the 1990s, it introduced several incompatibilities with the original CHIP-8 interpreters from the 1970s and '80s.
+When SUPER-CHIP for the HP48 calculators revived CHIP-8 in the 1990s, it introduced several incompatibilities with the original CHIP-8 interpreters from the 1970s and '80s.
 These incompatibilities have persisted until today, when CHIP-8 has become the de facto "Hello, world!" project for emulator developers.
-Even modern, basic CHIP-8 interpreters and games that do not support the Super-CHIP extensions will assume the "quirky" Super-CHIP behavior.
+Even modern, basic CHIP-8 interpreters and games that do not support the SUPER-CHIP extensions will assume the "quirky" SUPER-CHIP behavior.

 This means that many of the original pre-1990 CHIP-8 games do not run in modern interpreters.
 For an overview of CHIP-8 games and their compatibility, see the CHIP-8 database project.